KLONNEX/jde-reimplementation/README.md

 The model checkpoints will be saved in LOGS_CKPT_DIR directory.

+> Training metrics you can see in real-time by running command at command line
+> `tensorboard --logdir [LOGS_CKPT_DIR] --port [PORT] (optinal)`

+- LOGS_CKPT_DIR - Same to the chosen dir while start training.
+- PORT - localhost port to connect tensorboard.

 ## Evaluation

 Tracking ability of the model is tested on the train part of the MOT16 dataset (doesn't use during training).